This article reveals the salary structure of Nurses in South Africa in 2023.

 Nurses must have superb communication skills because so much of what they do requires conveying information, from guiding and educating patients to briefing doctors and other nurses on changes in a patient’s status.
 Discussions can be complicated by the fact that many patients know little about medicine, so health information must be rendered in less technical terms.

-Communicating compassion, respect, and confidence to patients and families who may be frightened or angry are critical.
-Nurses also have to listen attentively to patients and families to collect important information.
+Communicating compassion, respect, and confidence to patients and families who may be frightened or angry is critical.
+Nurses also have to listen attentively to patients and their families to collect important information.

 2. Critical Thinking Skills